upenn-libraries/apotheca/rails_app/README.md

 In production, configuration values that are secret should be set using docker secrets and the application should read them in from the filesystem.

-## Javascript and CSS Asset management
-We will be following Rails 7 convention and using `importmap-rails` to manage and load javascript assets.
-We can make use of JS NPM packages by following [these instructions](https://github.com/rails/importmap-rails#using-npm-packages-via-javascript-cdns) from the `importmap-rails` docs.

-For CSS vendored assets, CDN or Gemified versions should be used when available.
-Otherwise, CSS can be copied into `app/assets/stylesheets` and imported in `application.scss`.

-Node, NPM nor Yarn are required to develop, run or deploy this application.

 ## Rubocop
 This application uses Rubocop to enforce Ruby and Rails style guidelines.
 We centralize our UPenn specific configuration in